tom-ferragut/tom-ferragut.github.io/index.md

 ## General

-I'm currently teaching at a technical school in Brittany (IUT de Vannes).
+I'm currently in a teaching position at University Lyon 1.

 My PhD has been supervised by [Jérémie Brieussel](https://imag.umontpellier.fr/~brieussel/accueileng.html) and [Constantin Vernicos](http://constantin.vernicos.org/) at Institut Montpelliérain Alexander Grothendieck (IMAG - University of Montpellier).